DuncanIdahoCT/espresence-mmwave-multi-sensor/README.md

       # change room name below to the one you want to see in Home Assistant
       room: "Office"
    ```
-* The room: "name" is key as it will be the name of each sensor object in HA so if you chose "Office" here, you sensors will be Office Motion, Office Tempurature, etc...
+* The room: "name" is key as it will be the name of each sensor object in HA so if you chose "Office" here, you sensors will be Office Motion, Office Temperature, etc...

 * You'll also want to copy the generated api encryption key and ota password into this section of the full code: